 The game must be played on Saturday, unless both schools agree to play the game on Friday.
 The host school then sets the time of the game.
 Friday games must not be scheduled during school hours.
 Saturday games must start between 1 pm and 7 pm.

-For the state championship game at Memorial Stadium in Champaign, the team on the bottom of the bracket is the home team.
+For the state championship game at Huskie Stadium in DeKalb, the team on the top of the bracket is the home team.

-How the IHSA Determines the Host Schools, Game Days, and Starting Times
+How the IHSA Determines: Host Schools, Game Days, and Starting Times

 To: Football Playoff Schools